sebastienserre/simple-wall/readme.txt

 == Description ==
 Simple Wall only embed a shortcode and a block to display a Facebook public page.
+Facebook is a trademark owned by Meta Platform Inc. Thivinfo.com has no link with this company or this Trademark.

 == Frequently Asked Questions ==